-- The lifetime capital gains exemption for the sale of qualified small business corporation shares has been increased to \$813,600 for the 2015 tax year. - The exemption for the sale of qualified farm or fishing property is \$1,000,000.
+- The lifetime capital gains exemption for the sale of qualified small business corporation shares is \$824,176 for sales in 2016. - The exemption for the sale of qualified farm or fishing property is \$1,000,000.

 Foreign Reporting T1135

 The filing of the T1135 form has been part of the tax return for a number of years and in 2012 and prior years consisted of a simple ticking of a box.
 For 2013 and 2014, the new T1135 form required much more detailed information concerning non-Canadian investments owned during the year, including: